BitByte-TPC/first-bit/README.md

 So by now you must have successfully downloaded and installed Git on your system.
 Congrats! :tada: You have completed your first and the most basic step into Open Source.

 Now, it's time to let Git know who you really are, i.e., provide your Name and Email Address to Git.
-This step is important because Git attaches your identity with every commit (we'll talk about that later) you make; so that if someone comes around asking, *Hey!
+This step is important because Git attaches your identity with every commit you make (we'll talk about that later); so that if someone comes around asking, *Hey!
 Who made these changes?* or *Hey!
 Who wrote this beautiful code?*, Git can instantly say, oh it was this guy or that lady.

-To set your *username* and *email* in Git, open your Terminal (on Linux, press `Ctrl + Alt + t`) or Command Prompt (on Windows, press `Windows + r` to open Run box, type `cmd` there and hit `Enter`) and type the following comands:
+To set your *username* and *email* in Git, open your Terminal (on Linux, press `Ctrl + Alt + t`) or Command Prompt (on Windows, press `Windows + r` to open the Run box, type `cmd` there and hit `Enter`) and type the following commands:

 ```
 git config --global user.name "your-full-name"
 git config --global user.email "your-email@domain.com"
 ```

-replacing `your-full-name` with your Full Name and `your-email@domain.com` with your email address (associated with your GitHub Account).
+replacing `your-full-name` with your Full Name and `your-email@domain.com` with your email address (associated with your GitHub account).

 Done that?
-Well congrats again!! :tada: Now, you're all set to start using Git on your system and make wonderful Open Source contributions. :raised_hands:
+Well, congrats again!! :tada: Now, you're all set to start using Git on your system and make wonderful Open Source contributions. :raised_hands:

 ---